logux/core/protocol.md

 Right after this message receiver should send [`sync`] message with all new events since last connection (all events on first connection).

+In most cases client will initiate connection, so server will answer `connected`.

 ## `ping`

 Client could send `ping` message to check connection.